pcdshub/device_config/README.md

 ```

 ## Backup
-A daily backup is done via CRON job and kept on the branch `backup`.
-This is
+A daily backup is done via CRON job which commits any changes to the `deploy` branch and
-here in case an error is made and the local copy of the `device_config` is
+pushes to https://github.com/pcdshub/device_config/.
+This is performed in case an error
-lost.
+is made and the local copy of the `device_config` is lost.